Social Security Appeals Authority COVID-19 protocol at 7 September 2021

 1. If COVID-19 restrictions are at Alert Level 3 or Level 4 anywhere in New Zealand, in person hearings in that area will proceed using telephone or computer links.
 When this is not suitable, the Authority will reschedule the hearing to a future date.

 2. If COVID-19 restrictions are at Alert Level 2 anywhere in New Zealand, in-person hearings in that area will continue or resume.
-The arrangements for the hearing will comply with the directions set out by the Chief Justice on 12 August 2020 and 28 August 2020.
+The arrangements for the hearing will comply with the directions set out by the Chief Justice on 6 September 2021.
 In specific cases, travel restrictions may make it necessary to consider using telephone or computer links for some, or all, aspects of the hearing.
 The Authority will make decisions on a case by case basis.

 3. Parties affected by any change in the Authority’s usual operating procedures will be notified and provided with information to ensure that they understand how their case will be handled by the Tribunal.